 For 12 years, Frank served as the Assistant Superintendent for Instructional Services for a New York State Board of Cooperative Educational Services (BOCES).
 He has been a social studies teacher, academic department chairperson, middle school administrator and special project director.
 While at BOCES, he was the primary architect and lead administrator for numerous competitive projects funded by state and federal grant programs as well as by NYNEX/Bell Atlantic (Verizon) and IBM.
 He has designed and coordinated numerous professional development projects as well as local and statewide educational conferences.
 He was instrumental in the design, development, implementation and operation of one of the first distance learning networks in New York State, and he was part of the team that evaluated the $50 million New York State Diffusion Fund.

-Frank was a Trustee of the NY Center for Autism Charter School and has served as President of the Dutchess County YMCA.
+Frank was a Trustee of the NY Center for Autism Charter School, New Dawn Charter School, and has served as President of the Dutchess County YMCA.

-Wayne wrote or co-wrote proposals that secured more than $70 million in grants and government contracts for public school districts, charter schools and educational not-for-profit organizations.
-He wrote proposals that won multi-million dollar grants for the Dallas Independent School District, the Hartford Public Schools and several public charter schools.
-He oversaw the development of grant proposals that secured more than $50 million in funding from the U.S. Department of Education’s Teacher Incentive Fund.
+Wayne wrote or co-wrote proposals that secured more than $50 million in grants and government contracts for school districts, charter schools and not-for-profit organizations.
+He wrote proposals that won multi-million dollar grants for the Dallas Independent School District, the Hartford Public Schools and several charter schools.
+He oversaw the development of grant proposals that secured more than $40 million in funding from the U.S. Department of Education’s Teacher Incentive Fund.
 These grants supported school improvement programs in New York City, Buffalo and New Jersey.
-He also designed and secured $3 million in federal funding for a national initiative to support independent, non-networked community-based charter schools.
+He also designed and secured $3 million in federal funding for a national initiative to support independent community-based charter schools.

-Wayne has helped public school districts, charter schools and nonprofit organizations design after-school programs and secure federal and state funding to support them.
+Wayne has helped school districts, charter schools and nonprofit organizations design after-school programs and secure federal and state funding to support them.
 He helped more than 30 community-based and faith-based organizations obtain federal funding to support academic tutoring programs.
 He also designed and conducted program evaluations for numerous federally-supported educational programs including 21st Century Community Learning Centers programs, Community Technology Centers, magnet schools, Carol White Physical Education programs, federal counseling grant programs, Safe Schools initiatives and programs to support English Language Learners.